benashford/rs-es/README.md

 ```

 ### The Query DSL

+WARNING: In the forthcoming 0.3.0 release of `rs-es` there will be breaking changes here.
+This is due to changes in ElasticSearch in the 2.0 series.
+Essentially the difference between queries and filters is being removed as they will be context sensitive instead.
+As such examples here might need subtle changes to work with 0.3.
+E.g. `Filter::build_range("field_name")` will become `Query::build_range("field_name").
+This README will be updated when these changes are made.

 ElasticSearch offers a [rich DSL for searches](https://www.elastic.co/guide/en/elasticsearch/reference/1.x/query-dsl.html).
 It is JSON based, and therefore very easy to use and composable if using from a dynamic language (e.g. [Ruby](https://github.com/elastic/elasticsearch-ruby/tree/master/elasticsearch-dsl#features-overview)); but Rust, being a staticly-typed language, things are different.
 The `rs_es::query` module defines a set of builder objects which can be similarly composed to the same ends.